krazy527/daily-learning-log/README.md

-# JavaScript
+# Web Security Basics

-This is an experimental project on JavaScript.
+This is an experimental project on Web Security Basics.